vmware-tanzu/community-edition/docs/designs/tanzu-addon-packaging.md

 refresh the configmap back to its original state.

-To prevent this behavior, an annotation is added named `kapp.k14s.io/update-strategy` set to the value of `none`.
+To prevent this behavior, an annotation is added named `kapp.k14s.io/update-strategy` set to the value of `skip`.
 It's likely you'll do this via an [overlay](#3-create-overlays).
 Below is an example of how you'd set this up for an upstream configmap.